Present

 The remaining projects will be judged from 10:45 to 12:00.
 Students in round 2 should be at their posters during this time.
 Judges will approach students, who can describe their projects and then answer questions.

-We’ll gather to celebrate the day.
+We’ll gather back in Innovation Hall to celebrate the day.

 Students head home.